Najib Razak: Appeal

-Commutation and house arrest controversy
+Commutation and house arrest

 On 2 February 2024, the Malaysian pardons board, headed by the outgoing Yang di-Pertuan Agong Abdullah of Pahang announced that it had reduced Najib's sentence to six years and reduced fines imposed on him to 50 million ringgit ($10.59 million).
 On 3 April, Najib submitted an application in court requesting that his jail sentenced be converted to house arrest, which was rejected on 3 July.

 On 24 October 2024, Najib apologised for the damage caused by the 1MDB scandal but insisted that he had been misled over the matter, saying that "Being held legally responsible for things that I did not initiate or knowingly enable is unfair to me".

 On 27 November, the Kuala Lumpur High Court discharged a case of criminal breach of trust against Najib Razak over the 1MDB scandal, citing procedural delays.
-However, the court also allowed the filing of six addition cases against Najib and his treasury secretary Mohd Irwan Serigar Abdullah for misappropriating 6.6 billion ringgit ($1.5 billion) in public funds earmarked for 1MDB’s settlement payment to International Petroleum Investment Company of the United Arab Emirates.
+However, the court also allowed the filing of six addition cases against Najib and his treasury secretary Mohd Irwan Serigar Abdullah for misappropriating 6.6 billion ringgit ($1.5 billion) in public funds earmarked for 1MDB's settlement payment to International Petroleum Investment Company of the United Arab Emirates.

-Malaysia's appeals court has granted jailed former prime minister Najib Razak the right to access a document he claims could allow him to serve his sentence at home, marking a rare legal victory in his ongoing legal battles related to the 1MDB scandal.
-A recent letter from the royal palace confirmed the existence of a royal order for house arrest, which has now been acknowledged publicly for the first time.
+In January 2025, the Court of Appeal granted Najib Razak the right to access a document he claims could allow him to serve his sentence at home.
+A letter from the royal palace confirmed the existence of a royal order for house arrest, which was acknowledged publicly for the first time.
+This decision was upheld by the Federal Court in August, which then remitted the case back to High Court to ascertain the validity of the addendum order.
+However in December, the High Court ruled that the royal order was invalid and denied his request for house arrest.
+The High Court cited that the order was made without prior deliberation of the pardons board, hence it was in violation with Article 42 of the Constitution.
+The judge said the lack of legal provisions for house arrest under Malaysian law also rendered such an order unenforceable.

+Soon after the High Court judgement, Najib's lead counsel Shafee Abdullah told the court of Najib's intention to appeal, and an appeal was formally filed on 24 December.
+On 27 April 2026, it was reported that Najib has formally withdrawn the appeal to the Court of Appeal “without liberty to file afresh” back on 3 April, and subsequently has his appeal recorded as struck out by the deputy registrar of the Court of Appeal on 14 April.
+With this withdrawal, Najib has relinquished his right to appeal for house arrest.
+No reasons were given for the withdrawal, and Najib's lawyer Shafee has refused to comment when pressed over the issue.